Expert feedback and support

 Internal Medicine Consultant

-Yvonne graduated from University of Glasgow in 1997.
+Yvonne graduated from the University of Glasgow in 1997.
 After 2 years in small animal practice she returned to Glasgow Vet School where she completed a residency in small animal medicine.
 Yvonne was awarded the European Diploma in Small Animal Medicine in 2006 and is both a RCVS and European Veterinary Specialist in Internal Medicine.
 Yvonne has more than 10 years of experience working in private referral practices in Essex, Stirling and Glasgow.
 She also has previous experience working for a veterinary diagnostic laboratory.
 Yvonne joined IDEXX part time in October 2013 as an internal medicine consultant and continues to work in private referral practice in Nantes, France.
 Yvonne has a particular passion for critical care medicine and haematology and has recently been lucky enough to be involved with endoscopy of zoo animals.
 In her spare time she likes exploring the French countryside by bike.